falcon-computing/falcon-genome/README.md

       -f 2>> $log_file
 done

-#Each alignment file, following the part-n naming convention, is taken as input for MArkDuplicates
+#Each alignment file, following the part-n naming convention, is taken as input for MarkDuplicates
 #The output is a combined, sorted BAM file- $sample_id.bam

 fcs-genome markDup \